Event Format - City Park

 Everyone who has an answer to share, moves to a second "ANSWER LINE" directly across the QUESTION LINE.

-• The Wind Blows - this is designed for like-minded people to figure out who they want to connect with.
+People from the ANSWER LINE take turns sharing their insightful answers to the QUESTION LINE - The Wind Blows - this is designed for like-minded people to figure out who they want to connect with.

 People take turns saying "The Wind Blows For _______" (then fill in the blank with something about your identity).